 - (a) Format.
-The format of the Matrix filed under Rule 1007(a), Federal Rules of Bankruptcy Procedure, must conform to the requirements of the Clerk of Court, available at www.akb.uscourts.gov. - (b) Verification.
-The Matrix must be accompanied by a completed Verification of Creditor Matrix (AK LBF 40) bearing the signatures of the debtor(s). - (1) The signature(s) of the debtor(s) on the Verification of Creditor Matrix must comply with AK LBR 9011-1(a)(2), if the debtor is represented by a participant in the CM/ECF System.
-A Verification of Creditor Matrix filed conventionally must bear the original (holographic/wet) signature(s) of the debtor(s). - (c) Accuracy of Matrix.
-The debtor is responsible for ensuring that the Matrix accurately reflects the names and addresses of the debtor(s), debtor's attorney, and those entities listed on Schedules D, E, F, G, and H of Official Bankruptcy Form B106/B206. - (d) Government Entity as Creditor.
+The format of the list (Matrix) containing the name and address of each entity included or to be included on Schedules D, E/F, G, and H of Official Forms 106D-106H filed under Rule 1007(a)(1), Federal Rules of Bankruptcy Procedure, must conform to be in the requirements ofform of a single spaced list with one blank space between the Clerk of Court, available at www.akb.uscourts.govname and complete mailing address of each entity included. - (b) Verification.
+The Matrix must be accompanied by a completed Verification of Creditor Mailing Matrix (AK LBF 40) bearing the signatures of the debtor(s). - -(1) The signature(s) of the debtor(s) on the Verification of Creditor Mailing Matrix must comply with -AK LBR 9011-1(a)(2), if the debtor is represented by a participant in the CM/ECF --System.
+A Verification of Creditor Mailing Matrix filed conventionally must bear the original --(holographic/wet) signature(s) of the debtor(s). - (c) Accuracy of Matrix.
+The debtor is responsible for ensuring that the Matrix accurately reflects the names and addresses of the debtor(s), debtor's attorney, and those entities listed on Schedules D, E,-/F, G, and H of Official Bankruptcy Form B106/B206Forms 106D-106H - (d) Government Entity as Creditor.
 As provided in AK LBR 1007-1(e), both the governmental unit and its legal department must be included on the Matrix.